hindman/optopus/README.md

 #### Example 4 help text

 The help text comparison for the last example further highlights the awkward adequacy of argparse: yes it works, but no more than that.
-Here are the outputs from four uses of `--help` (generally and for each subcommand).
+Here are the outputs from four uses of `--help` (generally and for each of the three subcommands).

 ```
 usage: wrangle [-h] <task> ...